metno/S-ENDA-documentation/source/doi_background.rst

 ==============

 A DOI is a unique, persistent and web resolvable identifier (PID), that uniquely and persistently resolve to a digital resource.
-DOIs are a key element to make digital resource findable on the web, thus allowing for an easy discovery of a resource.
+DOIs are a key element to make digital resources findable on the web, thus allowing for their easy discovery.
 Additionally they can be used when citing a specific resource on the web.

-DOIs practically consists of an alphanumeric string made up by a prefix and a suffix.
+DOIs practically consist of an alphanumeric string made up by a prefix and a suffix.
 The combination of a unique DOI prefix (assigned to a particular DOI registrant, i.e. METNO) and a unique DOI suffix (provided by that registrant for a specific object, or automatically assigned at registration time) is unique.
-Suffix and prefix are separated by a forward slash.
+Suffix and prefix are separated by a forward slash (e.g. 10.21343/z9n1-qw63).

 DOIs in a FAIR perspective
 ==========================

-The use if DOIs for datasets relates more specifically with Findability and Reusability principles:
+The use of DOIs for datasets relates more specifically with Findability and Reusability principles:

 Findability
 -----------